1. Galileo's Square-Cube Law

 First, since a mammal or bird’s body temperature is almost always greater than the surrounding temperature, heat is continuously being lost to the surroundings.
 This thermal energy is expensive meaning that mammals and birds must consume a large quantity of food to compensate for the lost of this thermal energy.
 For nearly all mammals or birds, the amount of food energy that goes towards keeping warm is greater than the amount of food energy that goes towards mobility.
 For the smaller mammals and birds, having a higher surface area to mass ratio, the constant consumption of food to maintain the required elevated body temperature is a primary concern of survival.

-At the other end of the spectrum, elephants have a much lower surface-to-mass ratio so they have the opposite sizing problem in that they need a way to remove excess heat from their interior.
-The evolutionary solution is large earflaps whose purpose is more geared towards the radiation of heat rather than improvements in hearing.
-Elephants pump warm blood to the skin of their earflaps where through convection and radiation the excess heat is removed.
-These largest of mammals that live in warm climates are clearly the exception to almost all other mammals in regards to their desire to lose rather than maintain heat.
+At the other end of the spectrum, elephants have a much lower surface area-to-mass ratio, which presents the opposite challenge: they need an effective way to remove excess heat from their bodies.
+The evolutionary solution to this problem is their large ear flaps, which serve primarily to radiate heat rather than enhance hearing.
+Elephants pump warm blood to the skin of their ear flaps, where excess heat is dissipated through convection and radiation.
+As the largest mammals living in warm climates, elephants are clearly an exception among most other mammals, as their primary need is to lose rather than maintain heat.

 Picture of elephant and mouse Notice that the shape of the mouse is as close as it can be to that of a sphere, a shape that produces the minimum amount of surface area.
 Now notice that the elephant’s skin is covered with wrinkles thus increasing the elephant’s surface area.
 Also notice that the mouse is like nearly all mammals in being covered with a thick fur coat while the elephant is nearly void of all hair.
 The small mouse is trying to maintain heat while the large elephant is trying to lose it.